Pearl Onion

 Method

-Cool, dark, well-ventilated location in mesh bags or paper
+Cool, dark, well-ventilated space in mesh bags or cardboard boxes

 Duration